-None of Original Medicare’s parts include coverage for routine vision services.
+No, Medicare Part B does not cover eye exams nor does any of the Original Medicare parts include coverage for routine vision services.
 Original Medicare also does not normally pay for routine dental care, alternative therapies such as acupuncture and various other forms of care.

 For most Medicare enrollees, 100% of the cost of routine vision services must be paid out of pocket.
-The good news is, Medicare may help out with vision costs under three possible conditions.
+The good news is, Medicare vision benefits may help out under three possible conditions.

 Original Medicare Part B Services

 Seniors enrolled in Medicare Part B are not directly covered for routine eye exams, but Medicare Part B does pay for the cost of glaucoma screenings.
 This typically includes an eye exam, and so it is likely to uncover other, non-glaucoma conditions that can affect vision, such as astigmatism.